Rhythm I

 Central Peniche stop for pastry, waffles, and coffee

-Town cafe: cakes, crepes, waffles, gelato, brunch plates, hot and cold drinks when you're in Peniche instead of Baleal.
+Town cafe for cakes, crepes, waffles, gelato, brunch plates, hot or cold drinks when you're in Peniche instead of Baleal.